SECapstone/capstone/Sprint1.md

 ## Dataset

 This data has been obtained from UBC PAIR and has not been modified in any way.
 The data is provided as a zip file: inside of the zip you will find a file for each of the courses offered at UBC.
 Each of those file is a comma-separated values (CSV) file  containing the information about each offering of the course.
+(Note that CSVs may actually be delimited by characters other than commas.)

 The dataset zip file can be found here: [sdmm.courses.1.0.zip](sdmm.courses.1.0.zip)